Caladium, Elephant Ear: Planting and Growing

 - Hardiness not hardy

-Caladiums are plants from the Araceae family, like Arums or Anthuriums for example.
-The Caladium genus includes 12 species found in South America and Central America.
-There are many vernacular names: Caladion, Angel Wings, Heart of Jesus and Elephant’s Ear (but be careful not to confuse caladium with Alocasias and Colocasias in the latter case).
+Caladiums are plants belonging to the Araceae family, like Arums or Anthuriums for example.
+The Caladium genus includes 12 species found across South and Central America.
+There are many vernacular names: Caladium, Angel Wings, Heart of Jesus, and Elephant’s Ear (though be careful not to confuse caladiums with Alocasias and Colocasias in the latter case).

-In their natural medium, caladions grow in tropical forest clearings and along riverbanks.
-They therefore require moist soil and partial shade exposure.
+In their natural habitat, caladiums grow in tropical forest clearings and along riverbanks.
+They therefore require moist soil and partial shade.

-The most commonly cultivated species for ornament is Caladium bicolor, sometimes called Caladium x hortulanem, with nearly 1000 cultivars.
+The most commonly cultivated species for ornamental purposes is Caladium bicolor, sometimes called Caladium x hortulanem, with nearly 1000 cultivars.
 Caladium shomburgkii is also grown ornamentally and has produced many varieties known as “arrowhead” Caladiums due to their leaf shape.

-The plant is a tuberous perennial whose vegetative part reaches 40 cm to 60 cm in height and width depending on the species and cultivars.
-The green foliage, often coloured with white, cream, pink or red, features broad sagittate leaves measuring 15 cm wide by 45 cm long, heart-shaped or rather resembling elephant ears.
+This perennial tuberous plant has a vegetative growth reaching 40 cm to 60 cm in height and width depending on species and cultivars.
+The green foliage, often variegated with white, cream, pink or red, features broad sagittate leaves measuring 15 cm wide by 45 cm long, shaped like hearts or rather elephant ears.
 This foliage completely disappears during the dry season in its natural habitat and around October in our regions: the plant then enters its dormant phase.

-As with all Araceae, the flower is a spathe (resembling a sort of “fry cone”) surrounding a green spadix, a cylindrical spike bearing numerous tiny flowers.
+Like all Araceae, the flower consists of a spathe (resembling a sort of “fry cone”) surrounding a green spadix, a cylindrical spike bearing numerous tiny flowers.
 The inflorescence is slender, greenish-white, practically hidden beneath the foliage.
-The inflorescence is not particularly ornamental and weakens the tubercle, so it can be removed without hesitation.
+The inflorescence has little ornamental value and weakens the tuber, so it can be removed without hesitation.

 The caladium lives for 2 to 5 years under optimal growing conditions: in greenhouses or conservatories.